RafaelFelicioni/AuthCompleteProject/README.md

 A complete project for authentication using .net core

-Using clean archtecture and good archtecture, it is a "modularized monolyth" but it could transform it micro services easilly if needed
+Using clean archtecture, it is a "modularized monolyth" but it could transform it micro services easilly if needed

 Features:
 creation and update of users